ClickHouse/clickhouse-docs/docs/en/cloud/manage/billing/marketplace/aws-marketplace-payg.md

 ## Prerequisites

-- An AWS account that is enabled for purchase by your billing administrator.
+- An AWS account that is enabled with purchasing rights by your billing administrator.
 - To purchase, you must be logged into the AWS marketplace with this account.

 ## Steps to sign up